-OIG entered into a contract with McConnell and Jones, LLP, an independent certified public accounting firm, to conduct the audit of the Commission's information security program pursuant to the Federal Information Security Modernization Act of 2014 (FISMA).
-The overall objective is to determine the effectiveness of the Commission's information security program and

-18 Audit of the Commission's Contract Administration Process (Tuesday, July 12, 2022) https://www.oversight.gov/report/CPPBSD/Audit-Commission%E2%80%99s-Contract-Administration-Process practices.21 The review will assess information security program controls to support OIG's reporting of FISMA metrics into the Department of Homeland Security's (DHS) CyberScope application.
-Expected completion: 4th quarter FY2023.
+OIG entered into a contract with McConnell and Jones, LLP, an IPA firm, to conduct the audit of the Commission's information security program pursuant to the Federal Information Security Modernization Act of 2014 (FISMA).17 The overall objective is to determine the effectiveness of the Commission's information security program and practices.
+The review will assess information security program controls to support OIG's reporting of FISMA metrics into the Department of Homeland Security's (DHS) CyberScope application.
+Expected completion: 1st quarter FY2024.